 Multiple Choices for a Metallic Print as Available

-We have multiple options for a metallic looking print: Metallic Canvas, a Metallic Fine Art / Photo Paper, a Kodak metallic paper and of course actual metal prints.
+We have multiple options for a metallic-looking print: Metallic Canvas, Metallic Fine Art / Photo Paper, Kodak metallic paper, and of course actual metal prints.
 And soon there will be the Hahnemühle PhotoRag® Metallic which we will discuss in more detail below:

 As the inventor and pioneer of genuine artistic papers, Hahnemühle fulfills the wish of many photographers by offering a paper made of 100% cotton with a metallic effect.

-The evenly shimmering metallic look corresponds perfectly to the family of a real artists’ paper from the benchmarking Photo Rag®-family but also makes PhotoRag® Metallic a unique paper in the fine art printing industry and you can be one of the firsts to have images printed on this paper!
+The evenly shimmering metallic look corresponds perfectly to the family of real artists’ paper from the benchmarking Photo Rag® family but also makes PhotoRag® Metallic a unique paper in the fine art printing industry and you can be one of the first to have images printed on this paper!

 Do All Images Look Good as a Metallic Print?

-Not all images are going to be ideal and benefit.
-The key to taking advantage of a metallic surface lies with how detailed the image is and how much of a range in tones the image contains.
+Not all images are going to be ideal and beneficial.
+The key to taking advantage of a metallic surface lies in how detailed the image is and how much of a range in tones the image contains.
 Commonly, an image with a lot of detail and a lot of tones will look best.

 Also, the image MUST be sharp and clear.
-An image that is too pixelated, or too soft might in focus be better served as a regular canvas print or on a matte paper like the regular Hahnemühle PhotoRag® 308 which we offer at FinerWorks.
+An image that is too pixelated, or too soft might in focus is better served as a regular canvas print or on matte paper like the regular Hahnemühle PhotoRag® 308 which we offer at FinerWorks.

-In any metallic print, be careful of using images which are too dark.
-Because detailed images usually look best, if it is too dark may you might loose the advantage a metallic surface offers.
-Remember even if there is a lot of detail you see on your screen in a dark image, unless you soft proof first, there is the potential for the for those details in the darker areas to be lost or less visible when printed.
+In any metallic print, be careful of using images that are too dark.
+Because detailed images usually look best, if it is too dark may you might lose the advantage a metallic surface offers.
+Remember even if there is a lot of detail you see on your screen in a dark image unless you soft-proof first, there is the potential for those details in the darker areas to be lost or less visible when printed.

 Displaying Your Print

-And if you plan to frame a paper print, it might be wise to forgo any glazing or glass since that has the potential to cover us the vibrancy the print provides.
-If you do choose glazing, be aware a reflection control glazing might darken the image a little but you will not have to worry about the glare of the glass overpowering the metallic look.
+And if you plan to frame a paper print, it might be wise to forgo any glazing or glass since that has the potential to cover the vibrancy the print provides.
+If you do choose to glaze, be aware a reflection control glazing might darken the image a little but you will not have to worry about the glare of the glass overpowering the metallic look.